What Makes a Terrible Driver?

 Competitive driving

-Another trait that can categorize you as a terrible driver is competitive driving.
-You might perceive driving as a race, always endeavoring to be the fastest or first.
-This approach, however, can pose significant risks not only to you but also to other road users.
+Another trait that can mark you as a poor driver is competitive driving.
+You might see driving as a race, always trying to be the fastest or the first.
+This mindset, however, can pose serious risks not only to you but also to other road users.

-Consider this scenario: you’re on a highway, and a fellow driver overtakes you.
-Instead of maintaining your speed and safety, you view this as a challenge and speed up to regain your position.
-This decision can lead to a domino effect of unsafe driving behaviors, with speeding, dangerous overtaking, and abrupt lane changes all potentially coming into play.
+Picture this: you’re on a highway, and a fellow driver overtakes you.
+Instead of maintaining your speed and safety, you see this as a challenge and speed up to regain your position.
+This decision can trigger a domino effect of unsafe driving behaviors, with speeding, dangerous overtaking, and abrupt lane changes all coming into play.

-What’s more, your competitive streak can breed impatience.
-You might tailgate slower drivers, honk excessively, or even engage in risky maneuvers just to get ahead.
+What’s more, your competitive streak can lead to impatience.
+You might tailgate slower drivers, honk excessively, or engage in risky maneuvers just to get ahead.

 Hot-headed driving

-Hot-headed driving is perhaps one of the most dangerous aspects of being a terrible driver, especially when fueled by the competitive tendencies we discussed earlier.
+Hot-headed driving is one of the most dangerous aspects of being a poor driver, especially when fueled by competitive tendencies.

-It’s not just about you, either.
-Your hot-headedness can impact the safety of others on the road.
-Imagine, if you will, a family in the car next to you.
+It’s not just about you.
+Your hot-headedness can endanger others on the road.
+Imagine a family in the car next to you.
 Your reckless driving, spurred by anger and competitiveness, could put them in harm’s way.

 Next, you’ve got to manage your anger.
 Deep breathing, counting to ten, even pulling over to calm down—these strategies can help.